KNOW YOUR PARENTAL RIGHTS

 It is permissible for a SNT Trustee, where the language contained therein supports the same, to fund an ABLE Act account for the SNT beneficiary up to the annual $15,000.00 allowance.

-With locations in Palm Springs and Indian Wells, California; Princeton, New Jersey; and Manhattan, New York, SBEMP’S Special Needs & Elder Law Department is comprised of attorneys with decades of experience in a broad range of issues the cover the lifespan of needs for the special needs and elderly population.
+With locations in Palm Springs and Indian Wells, California; New Jersey, New Jersey; and Manhattan, New York, SBEMP’S Special Needs & Elder Law Department is comprised of attorneys with decades of experience in a broad range of issues the cover the lifespan of needs for the special needs and elderly population.
 SBEMP’S Special Needs & Elder Law Department’s experience includes: health care insurance, short-term and long-term disability insurance, Medicaid, Medicare, special needs trusts, trust administration, estate planning & administration, guardianships and conservatorships, elder law, and special education .